ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 > ## Running ESMValTool
 >
 > Use the command:
+> ~~~
 > esmvaltool -c user-config.yml recipe_example.yml
+> ~~~
 >
+> {: .source}
 > What
 {: .challenge}

 > ## Inspect the output:
 > Now that you have run the esmvaltool command for the first time, please locate your output directory.
-> Each time you run ESMValTool, it will produce a new output directory with the format:
+> Each time you run ESMValTool, it will produce a new output directory with the following format:
 > This directory should contain four folders:
 >  run work preproc plots
-> If you’re missing the preproc directory, then your config-user.yml file has the value remove_preproc_dir set to true.
+> If you’re missing the preproc directory, then your config-user.yml file has the value remove_preproc_dir set to true (this is used to save disk space).
+Please set this value to false and run the recipe again.
 >
 > Please locate and inspect the following files:
->  You output plot(s).
+>  Your output plot(s).
 >  Your main output log file
 >  Your settings.yml file
 >  A metadata.yml file